 No Smoke Without Flowers is inspired by the 19th Century Chinese opium dens known as Hua-yan jians, or flower-smoke rooms, where the smoke was the intoxicating opium and the flowers the female courtesans.
-The courtesans worked ‘selling their smile’.
-Chosen for their beauty and talent they were professionally trained in the arts.
-Courtships were lengthy and often expensive with customers bestowing gifts of fine jewellery on their most admired female counterparts.
-This collection of richly-hued jewels imagines the contents of a jewellery box belonging to one such courtesan.
+The courtesans, chosen for their beauty and talent, were often bestowed gifts of fine jewellery by their long-standing clients.
+This collection of richly-hued jewels imagines the contents of a jewellery box belonging to a successful courtesan.

 Mexicana is the debut fine jewellery collection by Tessa Packard London.
 Drawing inspiration from Mexican architecture both old and new, the pieces echo the geometric simplicity and clean lines of Mexico’s ancient temples and modernist structures.
 Boldly coloured gemstones imitate the enduring heat of the Mexican sun and landscape, while statement forms take inspiration from the unique, decorative patterns found in this visually rich culture.